chmike/posix_tai_time_converter/README.md

 The code has been extensively tested.
 There is a small risk to get invalid results if the input file is invalid.

-## TODO

-- [ ] Add code to import leap seconds from `/usr/share/zoneinfo/leapseconds`.
-It
-is provided by default with the tzdata library.
-It is unfortunately less convenient to decode than `leap-seconds.list`.